 Potassium is important for the healthy beating of your heart.
-In fact, low potassium can cause problems with an abnormal heart rhythm.
-This has an obvious impact on your blood pressure, which measures the expanded beat and then the rest between beats.
-Therefore, taking potassium can lower blood pressure.
+In fact, low potassium can cause problems like abnormal heart rhythm.
+This has an obvious impact on your blood pressure.
+Taking potassium can lower blood pressure and support the heart.

-This supplement is an amino acid that helps to produce dopamine and noradrenaline.
-These neurotransmitters help to reduce stress and the consequences of stress, including high blood pressure.
-The supplement is a stimulant and is most commonly used to improve cognition when the body is under extreme stress from the cold or from climbing at high altitudes.
-However, studies have also proven that the supplement can reduce blood pressure.
+This supplement is an amino acid that helps produce dopamine and noradrenaline, neurotransmitters that help reduce stress and its consequences, including high blood pressure.
+The supplement is a stimulant and is most commonly used to improve cognition when the body is under extreme stress ranging from the cold or to climbing at high altitudes.
+However, studies have also proven that this supplement can reduce blood pressure.
 Some studies question whether this is a placebo effect or an impact of a reduction in stress, which in turn is likely to reduce blood pressure.
 Whether it is a direct impact on blood pressure or merely a happy extension of reduced stress: L-Tyrosine has some positive effects.

-Like L-Tyrosine, L-Arginine is an amino acid that can be obtained from a balanced diet, as it is rich in foods including dairy, meat, poultry, fish, and nuts.
-It is necessary for the body’s ability to get rid of ammonia and stimulates the release of insulin.
-For our purposes, which is to reduce blood pressure, L-Arginine is useful for making nitric oxide which is a compound that relaxes the blood vessels in our body.
-This makes the use of L-Arginine a suggested treatment for angina and congestive heart failure, both as a result of the control of blood pressure.
-Doctors are keen to point out that L-arginine can be useful but should not replace the use of prescribed medications.
+Like L-Tyrosine, L-Arginine is an amino acid that can be obtained from a balanced diet.
+It is found in foods, including dairy, meat, poultry, fish, and nuts.
+L-arginine is necessary for the body’s ability to get rid of ammonia and stimulates the release of insulin and reduces blood pressure, L-Arginine is useful in making nitric

 - Chromium Picolinate

 This supplement replaces chromium in the body.
-Some would say this is clear in the name.
-However, chromium is really quite important in the process of metabolizing protein, carbohydrates and lipids, therefore a handy mineral to have around.
+Chromium is important in the process of metabolizing protein, carbohydrates, and lipids, therefore a handy mineral to have around.
 Chromium deficiency can cause insulin resistance and metabolic abnormalities.
-It is often taken by bodybuilders to help with the efficiency of protein and also to help them become more lean, as carbs are also processed quicker.
-The prevention of hypertension and therefore the reduction in risk of heart disease.
-Doctors are cautious about the use of chromium, as taken in large doses it can cause damage to organs.
-However, the dosage suggested on labels will be well below the upper value that might cause harm.
-The benefits to blood pressure are enough to outweigh the possible side effects.
+Thus, it is often taken by bodybuilders to help with the efficiency of protein and help them become leaner.
+This can prevent hypertension and therefore the reduction of heart disease.
+Most doctors are cautious about the use of chromium as taken in large

 - DGL Licorice

-Deglycyrrhizinated Licorice, or DGL Licorice, has been used in food and medicine for centuries.
-Licorice root is 50 times sweeter than sugar but it can be used to treat things as simple as the common cold or something as complex as liver disease.
-Long-term use of Licorice can cause issues with hypertension but over time, in the short term, it can act as an adrenal that supports blood pressure.
-The advice is to use it whilst keeping a close check on your blood pressure.
-You should also consult your doctor and allow constant checking.
+Deglycyrrhizinated Licorice, or DGL Licorice, has been used in food processing and traditional medicine for centuries.
+Licorice root is 50 times sweeter than sugar but it can be used to treat disorders as simple as the common cold and something as complex as liver disease.
+Long-term use of Licorice can cause issues with

 - Vitamin B8

-Also known as Inositol, Vitamin B8 is vital for health, as it is an important component of cell membranes.
-The phospholipids created by Vitamin B8 are important for electrical current and nutrient transports within cells.
-It is found in our brain, liver, heart, spleen, stomach and kidneys: therefore, pretty crucial to our whole body.
+Also known as Inositol, Vitamin B8 is vital for health as it is an important component of cell membranes.
+The

 It controls hypertension by helping effective blood flow via arteries.
-However, it also helps with psychological problems including anxiety and depression.
-These can directly impact on the blood pressure of sufferers; therefore, Inositol is a useful tool on multiple fronts.
+It also helps with psychological

 - Vitamin E

 Advice from experts suggests that natural forms of Vitamin E supplements are better than synthetic forms.
-Therefore, when checking the label you should look for “d-“ rather than “dl-“.
-So, d-alpha-tocopherol or d-beta-tocopherol.
+Therefore, when checking the label you should look for “d-“ rather than “

 This sounds like the ingredients list from a decent curry.
 Each of these herbs and spices is used regularly in our food and all of them can have a positive impact on our blood pressure.
-Now, before you take a trip to your local curry takeaway, with a call to the wife that it is good for your health: stop.
-Remember that one of the major contributory factors to high blood pressure is obesity and insulin resistance, both of which are results of a high sugar diet.
-If you can guarantee that your local takeaway embraces healthy eating practices, then go for it.
-However, in all likelihood, you will need much healthier sources for these herbs and spices.
+Now, before you take a trip to your local curry store, stop.
+Remember that one of the major contributory factors to high blood pressure is obesity and insulin resistance, both of which are

 Garlic has long been known to be good for the heart.
 It is thought to lower blood pressure by helping blood vessels to relax and dilate.
 The obvious downside to your breath can be overcome by buying it in supplement form.
 It is likely one of the few ways of getting an appropriate dosage to help with your blood pressure.